Let Go (Avril Lavigne album): Writing and recording

 With the Matrix, Lavigne recorded tracks in Decoy Studios, situated in a Los Angeles suburb known as Valley Village.
 She also worked with producer-songwriter Curt Frasca and Peter Zizzo, whose Manhattan studio Lavigne was checked in prior to securing a record deal with Arista, and where Lavigne also recorded some of the tracks.
 The Matrix member Scott Spock was their principal engineer for the project, while Tom Lord-Alge was assigned to mix the tracks.
 Lavigne recorded complete takes "against the largely finished instrumental tracks".
 Spocks revealed Lavigne normally recorded each song in five or six takes, "and probably 90 percent of what was finally used came from the first or second takes."
 The Matrix also contributed backing vocals.

 Introduced as a singer-songwriter, Lavigne's involvement produced significant issues.
 Lavigne has implied that she is the primary author of the album.
 In an article published in Rolling Stone magazine, Lavigne stated that while working with the Matrix, one member would be in the recording studio while they were writing, but did not write the guitar parts, lyrics, or the melody.
 According to Lavigne, she and Christy wrote all the lyrics together.
 Graham would come up with some guitar parts, "and I'd be like, 'Yeah, I like that,' or 'No, I don't like that.'
 None of those songs aren't from me."

 The Matrix, who produced six songs for Lavigne, five of which appear in the album, had another explanation of how the collaboration went.
 According to them, they wrote much of the portions in the three singles: "Complicated", "Sk8er Boi", and "I'm with You", which were conceived using a guitar and piano.
 Christy said, "Avril would come in and sing a few melodies, change a word here or there."
 Reid complemented the issue over the credits: "If I'm looking for a single for an artist, I don't care who writes it.
 Avril had the freedom to do as she really pleased, and the songs show her point of view. ...
 Avril has always been confident about her ideas."

 Although she needed pop songs "to break" into the industry, Lavigne felt "Complicated" does not reflect her and her songwriting skills.
 Nonetheless, she was grateful for the song because it successfully launched her career.
-She favors more "Losing Grip", because "it means so much more when it comes straight from the artist".
+She favours more "Losing Grip", because "it means so much more when it comes straight from the artist".